 The other copy of the letter has to be placed in a shoe on the night of the 5th of January; the shoe has to be clean to make sure that a Rey Mago doesn’t faint when he smells the exotic scent of the shoe.

 It is also common for the children to leave water, coffee, cookies or some food for the Reyes Magos and also for their horse, elephant and camel that are exhausted after traveling around the world in just 1 night.

 In the morning of the 6th of January (the only day when ALL the children in Mexico wake up really early without a problem) the children go to the place where they left their shoes, and they are happy to see the toys that the Reyes Magos left for them.

-Note: if the children behave really bad during the year the gift that they will receive from the Reyes Magos will be a piece of bread or a piece of coal.
+Note: if the children behave really bad during the year, the gift that they will receive from the Reyes Magos will be a piece of old bread or a piece of coal.

-What are you going to ask the Reyes Magos?
+What are you going to ask the Reyes Magos for?
 Do you have a similar tradition in your country?
 I will be waiting for your comments.